 Interest in using the ocean for energy generation and distribution is increasing.
 The energy and infrastructure map shows energy planning and project areas and energy-related infrastructure.

-The maritime commerce map shows navigation and marine operation areas and vessel traffic patterns.
+The marine transportation map shows navigation and marine operation areas and vessel traffic patterns.
 We are working with BOEM, NOAA, the U.S. Coast Guard, and the industry to improve these data sources, including identifying additional marine operation areas and better representing different types of vessel traffic and commerce.

 The recreation map shows data on recreational boating and boating-related activities based on the 2012 Northeast Recreational Boater Survey.
 We developed maps from the survey data in partnership with the boating industry.
 Also included are a series of maps resulting from the 2015 Recreational Activity Study conducted in collaboration with recreational users and different sectors of the recreation industry.